mixxxdj/manual/source/chapters/library.rst

    S.Brandt <s.brandt@mixxx.org>

 |ic_lib_autodj| The Auto DJ queue is a special playlist that contains extra
 controls for automatic mixing.
-This is useful for taking a break from live mixing or for using Mixxx as media player.
+This is useful when taking a break from live mixing or for using Mixxx as media player.

 The Auto DJ features in detail:

-* **Shuffle button**: Shuffles the content of the Auto DJ playlist.
+* **Shuffle button**: Randomizes the order of tracks in the Auto DJ playlist.
 * **Add Random button**: Add random track from Auto DJ track sources.
 * **Skip track button**: Skips the next track in the Auto DJ playlist.
 * **Fade now button**: Triggers the transition to the next track.
 * **Transition time spin-box**: Determines the duration of the transition.
-Put a pause between tracks that are automatically mixed by using a negative value.
+A negative value will add a pause between tracks.
 * **Enable Auto DJ button**: Toggles the Auto DJ mode on or off.

 The :guilabel:`Skip track`, :guilabel:`Add Random` and :guilabel:`Fade now`
 buttons are only accessible if the Auto DJ mode is enabled.
 The Search field in the upper left corner is disabled in Auto DJ.
-By default, Auto DJ removes tracks after playing them but if you want AutoDJ to play the same tracks over and over again, you may activate the :guilabel:`Auto DJ Requeue` option in :menuselection:`Preferences --> Auto DJ --> Re-queue tracks after playback`.
+By default, Auto DJ removes tracks after playing them but if you want it to play the same tracks over and over again, you can activate the :guilabel:`Auto DJ Requeue` option in :menuselection:`Preferences --> Auto DJ --> Re-queue tracks after playback`.

 .. _library-auto-dj-crates: